Georgina Water Treatment Plant

 Frequently Asked Questions

-What is the purpose of the field studies?
+What is the scope of work of the project?

 The Georgina Water Treatment Plant outfall pipe detached from its anchors and floated to the surface of Lake Simcoe.
 The pipe has been properly secured to the lakebed using temporary anchors.
 A permanent replacement pipe will be installed as part of this project.